 The Museum maintains vendor relationships with several companies, the principals of which are members or related to members of the Museum's Board of Trustees or Senior Management Team.
 All such relationships are subject to the same procurement requirements, policies, and controls as the Museum applies to its other vendors.
-For the years ended June 30, 2016 and 2015 the Museum expended funds totaling \$384,000 and \$292,000, respectively, under these relationships.
+For the years ended June 30, 2017 and 2016 the Museum expended funds totaling \$338,000 and \$384,000, respectively, under these relationships.

 Certain companies whose principals are members of the Museum's Board may also from time to time procure the services of the Museum's Event and Conference Services department.
-Trustees receive a 15% discount on pricing for such events; otherwise related-party companies are subject to the same policies and controls as the Museum applies to its other customers.
-For the years ended June 30, 2016 and 2015 the Museum earned \$152,000 and \$108,000, respectively, from these transactions.
+Trustees receive a 15% discount on pricing for such events; otherwise related-party companies are subject to the same policies, pricing, and controls as the Museum applies to its other customers.
+For the years ended June 30, 2017 and 2016 the Museum earned \$132,000 and \$152,000, respectively, from these transactions.